Sorrow446/IDAGIO-Downloader-Rust-ver/README.md

 Termux `pkg install ffmpeg`
 Place in IDAGIO DL's script/binary directory if using FFmpeg binary.

-If you don't have root in Linux, you can have Nugs DL look for the binary in the same dir by setting the `useFfmpegEnvVar` option to false.
+If you don't have root in Linux, you can have Nugs DL look for the binary in the same dir by setting the `use_ffmpeg_env_var` option to false.

 ## Supported Media
 |Type|URL example|